BMcCormack9231/Spring-Framework-Mock-Shop/README.md

     confirmationbuyproduct.html
     errorbuyproduct.html

-A controller was needed for the "Buy Now" so I made a new class for clarity
+A controller was needed for the "Buy Now" so I made a new class for clarity<br>
-<strong>butProductController</strong>
+<strong>BuyProductController</strong>

     @GetMapping("/buyProduct")
     public String buyProduct(@RequestParam("productID") int theID, Model theModel){